The Black Sheep Cafe: Founding

 The Black Sheep Cafe was founded in 2005 under four owners, Roger Smith, Kevin Bradford, Martin Viola, and Crystal Eairheart, in aim of creating an all-ages music space in Springfield.
 By 2006 the venue had lost all but one of its owners, Kevin Bradford and fell back on "DIY ethics" to keep it afloat.
 Kevin Bradford remained owner of the venue for the first ten years until announcing his departure in 2015.

 Shows

-The Black Sheep hosts many shows every month at the venue.
-The venue is open to shows of all genres including rock, noise, acoustic/indie, hip hop and R&B, most shows however are known for being predominantly hardcore and punk.
-The venue is also home to a few local music festivals including "Dumb Fest" in June and its namesake festival "Black Sheep Fest" in July.
-Black Sheep Fest has been an annual festival at the venue since 2008, as it had Black Sheep Fest 7 in 2015.
+The Black Sheep hosted many shows every month at the venue.
+The venue was open to shows of all genres including rock, noise, acoustic/indie, hip hop and R&B, most shows however were known for being predominantly hardcore and punk.
+The venue was also home to a few local music festivals including "Dumb Fest" in June and its namesake festival "Black Sheep Fest" in July.
+Black Sheep Fest was an annual festival at the venue from 2008 to 2015.